 In these Terms and conditions, 'we' or 'us' means Study Group Limited ('Study Group').
 Study Group is the owner and provider of Kingston University International Study Centre (the 'Centre').
-It is incorporated in England and Wales (Company number 02325576) with its registered office at 1 Billinton Way, Brighton, BN1 4LF (Tel: +44 (0) 1273 339333).
-References to the ‘University’ are to Kingston Univesity.
+It is incorporated in England and Wales (Company number 02325576) with its registered office at 21 Station Street, Brighton, BN1 4DE.
+References to the ‘University’ are to Kingston University.

 Please ensure you read these Terms and Conditions carefully and understand them before signing your final acceptance of a place at the Centre.
 These Terms and Conditions, along with any offer letter received from us and the policies referred to below form part of a wider agreement between you and us which will become legally binding once you confirm your acceptance of our offer.